Bruichladdich distillery: Today

 From 2009, Bruichladdich was distributed in the UK by Blavod Wines and Spirits plc.

 In 2013 it set up its own UK distribution company Bruichladdich UK Distribution Ltd, which is based in Glasgow.

-In 2011, the distillery started production of gin, The Botanist.
+In 2011, the distillery started production of The Botanist gin.

 Victorian equipment

 The distillery still uses the original 'open' 7-tonne "mashtun"—the only one on the island, and one of only a handful still in existence.
 There are six wooden washbacks made from Douglas Fir (sometimes called Oregon Pine), together, 210,000 litres.
 There are two "wash stills" (together 23,000 litres), two unusually tall (6 metre) and narrow-necked (0.9m) "spirit stills" (together 21,000 litres).
 Annual output is currently 1.5 million ola's, which is considered close to current capacity.

 Much of the equipment in use is the original Victorian equipment.
 The process is gravity fed and no computers are used in production, apart from in the offices clerically and to run a series of eight webcams.
 These webcams were the focus of an intelligence operation by the (American) Defense Threat Reduction Agency, when the distillery's antique distilling equipment was mistaken for that purportedly used for Iraq's elusive chemical weapons.
 This story has roots in an e-mail sent by an American agent to the distillery when one of the webcams had broken.
 A limited run of commemorative WMD bottles were released in honour of the story, while a second WMD bottling, Yellow Submarine, was issued when an Islay fisherman found a MoD submarine ROV, and a minor farcical affair ensued.